lchen198/wypyplus/README.md

 * Click the ? mark after a CamelCased word to create a new page.
 * Click the Submit button to save a page.
 If you save an empty page, WyPyPlus will delete it from disk.

-### How to create tags
+### How to create tags?
-There's no difference between Tags and WikiWords.
+Tags are just wiki pages.
 When you create a new page, there will be a link on the top of the screen to show all pages that reference it.

 For example, you can create a page called ToDo, and put the word ToDo to other pages and see references here: http://127.0.0.1:8000/cgi-bin/wypyplus?p=ToDo&q=f

-### How to define and use a template
+### How to define and use a template?
 You can create a template just like any other wiki page.
 A template name must start with "Tpl" and follow by three characters.
 WyPyPlus will automatically insert its content to a new wiki page when the first three characters of the page matches the template

 For example, If you create a template page called TplJan, a new page called Jan23 will load the content from the template.